Rank insignia of the Austro-Hungarian Army

 (pl.
 Parolis) and are worn as gorget patch or collar tap, appliquéd to the gorget fore-part of the uniform coat, uniform jacket and/or battle-dress.

 Austro-Hungarian Army

 The rank insignia – so-called Paroli – of the Austro-Hungarian Army (1867–1918) were worn on the fore-part of the sleeves for jackets, but never on shoulder straps of shirts, service jackets, and dress uniforms.
-They were identically for the Common Army as well as to the Imperial-Royal Landwehr.
+This extended to the Common Army as well as to the Imperial-Royal Landwehr.
 However, the mountain corps wore additionally an edelweiss since 1907 behind the distinction star(s).

 The rank or distinction stars of enlisted personnel and non-commissioned officers (NCO) were made from white celluloid, those of the ranks Feldwebel and Stabsfeldwebel have been made from white silk since 1914.
 The rank stars of the junior officer ranks normally consisted of relief metal.
 Pertaining self procured uniforms, embroidered (from metallic fibre) rank stars might have been selected.
 The embroidered version was mandatory for staff officer ranks from major (OF3) onwards.